testo301/BehaviouralCloning/writeup_template.md

 The first model was resource hungry in terms of training, therefore I have selected the second one, given reasonable per epoch training time.

-After each epoch, the model was saved and I was able to test its performance in the Workspace (unfortunately I didn't manage to run Autonomous model on the offline local simulator).
+After each epoch, the model was saved and I was able to upload it to the Workspace and test its performance in the Simulator (unfortunately I didn't manage to run Autonomous model on the offline local simulator).

 Model after the first epoch on the forward training data only was reasonably good.
-Except one curve where it partly stepped on the right lane and then quickly recovered.
+Except one curve where it partly stepped on the right lane and then progressively recovered.
 I wanted to amend that behaviour and recorded additional recovery of this turn.

 After combining forward/backward/challenging curve data, the model cleared the track without the problem.
-However my driving was quite bad in the backward run and the model inherited nervous angle corrections while driving, which is illustrated below:
+However my driving was quite bad in the backward run and the model inherited nervous angle corrections while driving, which is apparent in the video.

-Model after the first epoch is preseted in the video format in this folder under 'temp_1epoch.mp4'

-Model after the second epoch is preseted in the video format in this folder under 'temp_2epoch.mp4'

-Model after the third epoch is preseted in the video format in this folder under 'temp_3epoch.mp4'

 Model performance was captured at each epoch and can be illustrated below for the training and validation datasets:

 ![alt text][image1]

+It is apparent that the validation metric almost doesn't improve after the first epoch, but the training one does substantially, which is a sign of overfitting.

+In the third epoch, the validation metric is actually deteriorating which is another sign of overfitting.

+Therefore, the model trained in the first epoch was chosen and it is preseted in the video format in this folder under 'video.mp4' name.

 #### 2. Final Model Architecture